Duke of Lancaster's Own Yeomanry: Postwar

 When the TA was reconstituted on 1 January 1947, 78th (DLOY) Rgt was formally disbanded and the Duke of Lancaster's Own Yeomanry was reformed in the Royal Armoured Corps as the divisional armoured regiment of 42nd (Lancashire) Division.

 The regiment's role changed to reconnaissance in 1956, when it was equipped with armoured cars, but on 1 April 1967, it combined with the 40th/41st Royal Tank Regiment as the Duke of Lancaster's Own Yeomanry, Royal Tank Regiment.
 Two years later, the combined regiment was reduced to a cadre until 1971, when it was reformed as an infantry unit.
 On 1 April 1983, it rejoined the Royal Armoured Corps as a home defence reconnaissance unit, being equipped with Land Rovers.

 The regiment was disbanded as a result of the Options for Change on 1 November 1992 and its units amalgamated with those of The Queen's Own Mercian Yeomanry to form The Royal Mercian and Lancastrian Yeomanry.
 Following the disbanding of the Royal Mercian and Lancastrian Yeomanry in 2014, the regiment's lineage is maintained by B (Duke of Lancaster's Own Yeomanry) Squadron, the Queen's Own Yeomanry.

 Heritage & Ceremonial

 Uniform & insignia

 By the late 19th Century the DLOY was dressed and equipped as Dragoons.
 The tunic was scarlet with the blue facings appropriate to a 'Royal' regiment and a white metal dragoon helmet of 1844 pattern was worn with a white plume.
 Unusually the officers' lace was gold, whereas most auxiliary units wore silver.
 The blue riding pantaloons carried yellow stripes.
 Other ranks wore a white shoulder belt over the left shoulder; in marching order a white leather bandolier was also slung over the right shoulder.
 Black sheepskin saddle covers were provided for troop horses from ca 1844 to 1896.
-On conversion to Imperial Yeomanry, the DLOY would have adopted the khaki service dress for general use in 1902.